eviltrump/eviltrump.github.io/index.md

 opinion 4:

-volodymr putin actually do not support ccp
+volodymr putin(a qualified freemason who have patience,he wait 10 years to kill human) actually do not support ccp

 because of 3 4